 Whenever a data bus error is detected, an event report shall be generated.

-Whenever a memory corruption is detected by an error detection and correction mechanism, an event report shall be generated.
+The spacecraft shall report to the ground each occurrence of a non-correctable memory corruption event that is detected onboard

 Whenever a checksum error is detected, an event report shall be generated.